Wildlife & Livestock6 min read

 Bottom line

-The actions required aren't complicated: inspect your animals more frequently, treat wounds immediately, know what to look for, and report anything suspicious.
-Prevention and early detection are what kept the U.S. screwworm-free for 60 years — and they're what will keep Texas free now.
+The actions required aren't complicated: inspect your animals daily, treat every wound immediately, know what to look for, and report anything suspicious.
+Early detection is the difference between a treatable case and a dead animal.

 Stay current on Texas land issues